MegDie/occpollution/README.md

 # Demonstration

-The `script.py` propose a short demonstration of a map we built in this projet.
-His execution also (and first of all) permit to create a gif of the evolution of ozone in Occitanie (more explanations in the doc).
+The execution of the `animation.py` file permit to create a gif of the evolution of ozone in Occitanie (more explanations in the doc).
 Please, read and follow the entire [installation section](https://occpollution.readthedocs.io/en/latest/installation/installation.html) in the doc before executing this script.

 In a prompt, you can simply run the following command:

-    $ python /path/to/script.py
+    $ python /path/to/animation.py

-A map will first pop into your Chrome navigator, it's the degree of ozone pollution in 2018 in Occitanie.
-You need to close the first map to be abble to watch the animation.
 The GIF is a bit long to edit, please wait about 20 minutes.
 Don't worry, Chrome will load some maps (362) and be very active, everything is normal.
 You can meanwhile read the documentation or have a drink ;)

 # Structure